ExpatAdminHubEuropean expat guide

 • Bilingual UIs are rare — most French SaaS landlord products are FR-only, which matters when the landlord lives abroad and works in English.

-• Pricing models split into three families: subscription (Rentila, BailFacile, GérerSeul, Smovin, Smartloc), pure-free (Hestia), and one-time pack per property (AdminLanding €49/property).
+• Pricing models split into three families: subscription (Rentila, BailFacile, GérerSeul, Smovin, Smartloc), pure-free (Hestia), and one-time pack per property (AdminLanding — first property free with 10 documents, then €49/property, €39 each additional).

 The seven products that matter in France in 2026